CullenSharp2/Demo-201d73/README.md

 - I think appjs could look a little less goofy.
 There's refactoring to be done there.

-- Couldn't figure out how to get my paragraph to wrap aroundm, and get the box to fit snug around that.
+- Couldn't figure out how to get my paragraph to wrap around, and get the box to fit snug around that.